stefan-codes/Multi-Agent-Systems/README.md

-# MAS_Coursework
+# Multi-Agent-Systems
- Multi-Agent Systems Coursework
+ Coursework specs, my solution with average 1.5mil profit, notes for agents and lectures revision